 Water Tank Sizes

-Larger tanks are commonly used where there is no access to a municipal water supply.
-In this instance at no extra charge, Water Rhapsody will recommend a tank at a house taking into consideration a whole host of factors like: roof type surface (tile or metal), roof area in square metres, number of people drawing water from the rainwater tank, whether or not one has the rest of the Water Rhapsody systems in place to reduce ones consumption, and whether the house is a home, holiday home or a commercial or industrial building.
+Larger tanks are commonly used where there is a desire to go as off grid as far as possible.
+The storage capacity is based on a whole lot of factors e.g. roof type surface (tile or metal), roof area in square metres, number of people drawing water from the rainwater tank, whether or not you have more than one of our water saving systems in place to reduce the overall consumption, and whether the house is a home, holiday home or a commercial or industrial building.

-To give an example of this calculation, (this was done by actuaries for Water Rhapsody): a typical metal roof will deliver 1000 litres of water from 100 square metres of roof for every 11 mm of rain.
+To give an example of this calculation, (completed by actuaries): a typical metal roof will deliver 1000 litres of water from 100 square metres of roof for every 11 mm of rain.
 To get the same volume of water from a tiled roof one would need 16 mm of rain.
-Each middle class person uses 240 litres of water daily, so the draw from the rain tanks is very substantial.
-If one should install only two of the Water Rhapsody Systems to say: re-use grey water and the Water Rhapsody Multi-Flush to minimize toilet flushing, one reduces the demand for water to at worst half (of the 240 litres to 120 litres per person per day), but mostly down to as little as to 80 to 100 litres per person per day.
-Stored Rainwater then goes so much further without a change in lifestyle.
+Each middle class person uses approx. 240 litres of water daily, so the draw from the rain tanks is very substantial.
+If you install two of our systems e.g. rainwater off grid and recycling grey water for irrigation you can reduce the demand for water to at worst half of the 240 litres to 120 litres per person per day, but mostly down to as little as to 80 to 100 litres per person per day.
+Stored rainwater can go so much further without a change in lifestyle.
 The value of this calculation ensures that there is enough storage so that rainwater tanks need never overflow, and that one does not overspend on too many rainwater tanks that never fill.
 Climate change is very real and there is no standard weather pattern anymore.
 We seem to shift between drought and floods at the moment.
 This isn’t a problem, because our systems are all modular to fit your budget and to accommodate any possible overflows etc.